wasted/netflow/README.md

 #### Q4: Which NetFlow exporter do you recommend?

-Since we are heavy BSD fanatics, we encourage everyone to use [FreeBSD ng_netflow](http://www.freebsd.org/cgi/man.cgi?query=ng_netflow&sektion=4&manpath=FreeBSD-CURRENT).
-For OpenBSD there is [pflow](http://www.openbsd.org/cgi-bin/man.cgi?query=pflow&apropos=0&sektion=4&manpath=OpenBSD+Current&arch=i386&format=html) (which is a little bit broken in regards to exporting AS-numbers which are in the kernel through OpenBGPd).
-We **advice against a pcap** based exporter since it tends to drop long-living connections (like WebSockets) which exceed ~10 minutes in time.
+We encourage everyone to use [FreeBSD ng_netflow](http://www.freebsd.org/cgi/man.cgi?query=ng_netflow&sektion=4&manpath=FreeBSD-CURRENT) or [OpenBSD pflow](http://www.openbsd.org/cgi-bin/man.cgi?query=pflow&apropos=0&sektion=4&manpath=OpenBSD+Current&arch=i386&format=html) (which is a little bit broken in regards to exporting AS-numbers which are in the kernel through OpenBGPd).
+We **advice against all pcap** based exporters and collectors since they tend to drop long-living connections (like WebSockets) which exceed ~10 minutes in time.

 #### Q5: I don't have a JunOS, Cisco IOS, FreeBSD or OpenBSD based router, what can i do?